-This module introduces the student to dynamic web applications, through client-side and server side internet development.
+This module introduces the student to dynamic web applications, through client-side and server-side web development.

 By the end of this module the student should be able to:

-1. Describe and apply web standards using HTTP, HTML5 and CSS to develop responsive designs.
+1. Describe and apply web standards using HTTPS, HTML5 and CSS to develop responsive designs.

 3. Describe and implement dynamic applications that include the use of relevant data persistence, client-side technologies, and server-side technologies.